kwstasg/WAC/README.md

 Special Thanx:

-To [a eXifreXi](https://github.com/eXifreXi) for his awesome plugin eXiSoundVis was a learning treasure to me, helped me to understand the appliance of FFT Algorithm on Audio Frequencies visit his repository here https://github.com/eXifreXi/eXiSoundVis
+To [eXifreXi](https://github.com/eXifreXi) for his awesome plugin eXiSoundVis was a learning treasure to me, helped me to understand the appliance of FFT Algorithm on Audio Frequencies visit his repository here https://github.com/eXifreXi/eXiSoundVis